What is the 10 Deserts Project?

 Who will deliver the 10 Deserts Project?

-The project is being led by DSS which is a part of the Central Desert Group based in Perth, Western Australia.
-DSS will work with some of Australia’s most successful Indigenous organisations, supported by international and regional conservation partners.
+The project is being led by the IDA based in Perth, Western Australia.
+The IDA will work with some of Australia’s most successful Indigenous organisations, supported by international and regional conservation partners.

-To deliver the project outcomes over the life of the project, DSS has partnered with:
+To deliver the project outcomes over the life of the project, we have partnered with:

 - Alinytjara Wiluṟara NRM Board (AWNRM)